emanh1/emanh1.github.io/README.md

 # emanh1.github.io
-My GitHub page (has no use now tho)
+dis is my github page which i use as a cdn (pls dont sue me github thx)